Workforce Development Initiatives Will Redefine Manufacturing Jobs

 Advanced manufacturing increases productivity, enhances economic strength, drives innovation, and provides rewarding career opportunities.
-But the National Association of Manufacturers estimates that by 2028 manufacturers will need to fill 4.6 million jobs, which indicates a mismatch between current worker skills (and perception issues about today's manufacturing) and those required by advanced manufacturing.
+But the National Association of Manufacturers estimates that by 2028 manufacturers will need to fill 4.6 million jobs — staffing these good jobs cannot be achieved without first addressing a key barrier: attracting and retaining workers.
+Manufacturing USA has developed a national education and workforce development roadmap to help ensure the sector has the support it needs to keep growing.

 The institutes within the Manufacturing USA network are helping to define the skills and training needed to satisfy manufacturers’ future requirements.
 These efforts include: